Postural Orthostatic Tachycardia Syndrome (POTS), the Vagus Nerve and Cervical Spine instability

 Ehlers-Danlos Syndrome?
 Do I have it or not?

 I want to briefly discuss a very complex problem.
 This does not affect all POTS patients but may impact more than doctors think.
 Some patients do get a POTS diagnosis, especially after their doctors now suspect a diagnosis of Ehlers-Danlos Syndrome.
 Let’s point out that some people, specifically those with a history of joint dislocation, or double-jointed characteristics may be thought of as having Ehlers-Danlos Syndrome.
 Not all people with suspected POTS have Ehlers-Danlos Syndrome.
-The focus is on whether the hypermobile-type of Ehlers-Danlos Syndrome is causing the cervical spine to become unstable and allow for the bones of the neck to compress on the vagus nerves.
+The focus is on whether the hypermobile-type of Ehlers-Danlos Syndrome is causing the cervical spine to become unstable and allowing for the bones of the neck to compress on the vagus nerves.
 This then can be seen as a possible cause of the cardiac-like problems that are characteristic of POTS.

 This is something we will discuss further below.
 Whether cervical instability causes pressure on the vagus nerves and in fact is the underlying cause for POTS.